College Readiness (Procedure 4.0230)

 - For admission, first-time-in-college degree-seeking students who entered 9th grade in a Florida public school in 2003-2004 or thereafter and who earned a standard Florida high school diploma; or students who are serving as active duty members of the United States Armed Services are considered exempt and not required to test for developmental purposes.
 Students may request an assessment and may enroll in developmental courses if they wish.
 Otherwise, they may enroll in college-level-classes.

-- Students who do not meet the above criteria shall be tested for reading, writing, and mathematics proficiency prior to the completion of initial registration, using the Florida Postsecondary Education Readiness Test (PERT).
-Students earning scores less than those listed shall enroll in college developmental communication and computation instruction in the area of the deficiency: Reading- 106; Writing- 103; and Mathematics- 114.
+- Students who do not meet the above criteria shall be tested for reading, writing, and mathematics proficiency prior to the completion of initial registration.
+Students earning scores less than those listed shall enroll in college developmental communication and computation instruction in the area of the deficiency.

-- Students who meet or exceed the following scores, and enroll in a Florida College System institution within 2 years of achieving such a score are exempt from taking the PERT:
+- Students who meet or exceed the following scores, and enroll in a Florida College System institution within 2 years of achieving such a score are exempt from placement testing:

-- Students who demonstrate readiness in high school by achieving the minimum test scores on PERT, Accuplacer/CPT, SAT-1, or ACT and enroll in a Florida College System institution within 2 years of achieving such scores shall not be required to retest or enroll in remediation when admitted to any Florida College System institution.
+- Students who demonstrate readiness in high school by achieving the minimum test scores on PERT, Next-Generation Accuplacer, SAT, or ACT and enroll in a Florida College System institution within 2 years of achieving such scores shall not be required to retest or enroll in remediation when admitted to any Florida College System institution.